jameslairdsmith/emilyriederer/content/post/2019-05-04-rmarkdown-driven-development.md

 There is a clear parallel between the "project" folders described above and the folders typically found in an R package.^[In fact, one could use a package structure for their project to begin with.
 This idea is brought to life with the idea of creating an R [research compendium](https://github.com/ropensci/rrrpkg).
 I personally prefer to keep the naming conventions separate to distinguish between projects and packages, and to use the name that is most appropriate for the contents in each case. ]

 - Functions in the project's `src/` folder can move to a package's `R/` folder
-- RMarkdown documents in the `analysis/` folder are worked examples of how your code solves a real probelms - much like the contents of a `vignettes/` folder
+- RMarkdown documents in the `analysis/` folder are worked examples of how your code solves a real problems - much like the contents of a `vignettes/` folder
 - If you take the time to clean up those worked analyses, strip out any problem-specific context, and perhaps provide more user instructions, this could turn into an [RMarkdown template](https://bookdown.org/yihui/rmarkdown/document-templates.html) which you can ship via the `inst/` folder
 - Your `data/` (and possibly `output/`) folder(s) contain datasets that fuel your examples.
 This is the type of sample data that one often includes in a `data/` folder

 It's also instructive to notice the *differences* between projects and packages.
-Following the description above, the biggest notable gaps are the lack of unit tests (which would live in the `tests/` folder) and function documentation (which can be autogenereated from [roxygen2 comments](https://cran.r-project.org/web/packages/roxygen2/index.html) and live in `docs/`).
+Following the description above, the biggest notable gaps are the lack of unit tests (which would live in the `tests/` folder) and function documentation (which can be autogenerated from [roxygen2 comments](https://cran.r-project.org/web/packages/roxygen2/index.html) and live in `docs/`).
 These can easily be added when converting your project to a package.

 More importantly, I encourage *project* developers to consider whether they shouldn't be including this level of detail even if they never plan to make a package.
 Even if your functions are just for you, don't you want to trust them and remember how to use them when you revisit your project next quarter or year?